DigeeX/raider/docs/user/tutorial.rst

          [get_access_token
 	  get_unread_messages])

-And now the complete configuration file for reddit looks like this:
+Adding one more function `get_nickname`, and the complete configuration file for reddit looks like this:

 .. code-block:: hylang